awsdocs/amazon-comprehend-developer-guide/doc_source/API_StartTargetedSentimentDetectionJob.md

 Required: No

  ** [LanguageCode](#API_StartTargetedSentimentDetectionJob_RequestSyntax) **   <a name="comprehend-StartTargetedSentimentDetectionJob-request-LanguageCode"></a>
-The language of the input documents must be English\.
-Specify `en` as the language\.
+The language of the input documents\.
+Currently, English is the only valid language\.
 Type: String
 Valid Values:` en`
 Required: Yes